30 Inspiring Bible Verses About Offense

 A wise person does not react immediately to an insult.
 This verse teaches that wisdom involves taking the time to consider our response rather than reacting out of anger.

-READ ALSO 30 Powerful Bible Verses For Car Dedication
+READ ALSO 30 Most Effective Bible Verses About Running A Race

 23. 1 John 4:20